ninjanye/prophetsquad.core/src/ProphetSquad.Core.Importer/README.md

 ### Background Workers

 * ~Remove `AuthToken` from local settings (BEFORE COMMITING TO GITHUB)~
-* Correctly namespace `ProphetSquad.Core` project
+* ~Correctly namespace `ProphetSquad.Core` project~
 * ~Upload Competition/Team Importer (and remove old webjob)~
 * ~Move `ProphetSquad.Core.OddsMatcher` to Azure function and upload (and remove old webjob)~
+* ~Move `ProphetSquad.Core.FixtureUpdater` to Azure function and upload (and remove old webjob)~
+* ~Build Import league tables functionality~
+* OddsMatcher to not process odds for a game that has begun
 * Move `ProphetSquad.Core.Updater` (OddsUpdater) to Azure function and upload (and remove old webjob)
-* ~Move `ProphetSquad.Core.FixtureUpdater` to Azure function and upload (and remove old webjob)~
-* Build Import league tables functionality
 * Build Process Points functionality

 ### Site (larger)

 * ~Remove Openfooty logos and mentions~
+* Build AccuLeague API for site to use
 * Convert site to vue.js at a component by component level
-* Build AccuLeague API for site to use